Web Analytics

 LProbBinsMap<K,V>

-This is another almost identical implementation to LProbMap<K,V>, but with an extra change inspired by ruby’s hash table implementation.
-For simplicity, I’ve opted to use linear probing as the probing algorithm.
+This implementation is closely related to LProbMap<K,V>, but introduces a structural change inspired by Ruby’s hash table implementation.
+To keep the comparison fair, I have continued to use linear probing as the search algorithm.

 public V get(Object key) {